This blog post was last updated on Wednesday, October 26th.

 The Proptech Landscape: Business- And Customer-Facing Solutions

 Commercial real estate technology is available in both business-to-business (B2B) and business-to-consumer (B2C) forms.
 Dealpath, the leading commercial real estate deal management software, is used by institutional investment management teams to streamline workflows, collaborate across teams and simplify reporting.
-VTS, a virtual tenant leasing and asset management platform, is another popular proptech platform that helps landlords and brokers market and lease to tenants with more connectivity and in less time.
+VTS, a virtual tenant leasing and asset management platform, is another popular proptech platform that helps landlords and brokers market and lease to tenants with more connectivity and in less time, while also solving a range of other problems.

 B2C proptech software helps both businesses, landlords and others to earn additional revenue and conduct more through research.
 Redfin and Zillow both connect home buyers and sellers or agents, expediting a previously lengthy and disconnected process.
 Airbnb gives owners another way to monetize their homes, and travelers a convenient, comfortable and fun way to find accommodations.